 First and foremost, it is important to consider your own needs and the type of projects you plan on using it for.
 Here, we discuss some other key elements to keep in mind:

 1) Size: Needle threaders come in various sizes so make sure to choose one based on the size of your needles and threads.
 For example, if you usually work with thick threads use a larger model that can accommodate them.

 2) Durability: Opt for a durable needle threader that will last you a long time without breaking or bending.
-Some models even feature rust resistant coating to help extend its life span even more.
+Some models even feature rust-resistant coating to help extend their life span even more.

 3) Comfort: It is also important to consider the shape and weight of a needle threader for added comfort.
 If you plan on using it for extended amounts of time, make sure that it fits comfortably in your hand and doesn’t cause strain or fatigue.

 4) Price: Finally, consider the price of a needle threader when shopping around – but keep in mind that quality should always come before cost.
 Make sure that you get one that meets all your requirements without breaking the bank.

 With these factors in mind, you can find the perfect needle threader to suit your needs.